mmbman/Katagiri/1987-03-07-Zazen-Entry-to-the-Buddha-Dharma.md

 *After* “ah,” you pick up *you*, who says “ah.”
 But I am talking about *before* you say “ah.”
 Okay?

-Here is a partition, a very thin partition, just like a very thin curtain.Very thin silk.
+Here is a partition, a very thin partition, just like a very thin curtain.
+Very thin silk.
 Not silk... silk is still touchable, but that partition is not touchable, but it’s still something there.
 Just like a mist.
 A mist is pretty hard to grasp, but it’s there.
 And then if you touch it, it disappears, and you can get next door.
 This is a [...] door.

 So [...] you are coming back to your home, and you put your body and mind in the bathtub.
 And then immediately within this partition you create your own life, so-called “ah.”
 Simple life.
 And then right before this partition, right before you touch [it] – this is the very beginning of the moment, okay?
 The very moment, before you think of it, before something runs through your consciousness.
 In that [situation], I think your body and your consciousness and the water become exactly one.
 That situation is never described.
 But your body and the water [are] functioning simultaneously, together.